mikependon/RepoDB.NET/pages/extensibilities/databasehelper.md

 You have use the [IDbHelper](/interface/idbhelper) interface as the contract for the implementation and [DbHelperMapper](/mapper/dbhelpermapper) class for the mapping.

+#### Pre-requisites

+- The naming must be "Desired Name" + "DbHelper" (ie: SqlServerDbHelper).
+- The implementation must be internal.
+- The namespace must be "RepoDb".
+- The class must be residing inside the "DbHelpers" folder.

+> Please see the [folder structuring](/extensibility/folderstructuring) page.

 #### Getting Started

 First, you have to manually create a class that implements the [IDbHelper](/interface/idbhelper) interface.